 For 43 years, NFRMC has been focused on enriching the community through dedicated, compassionate healthcare.
 NFRMC is a 432-bed, full-service, medical and surgical acute care center, leading the way with advanced procedures and minimally-invasive surgery, cutting edge technologies, cardiovascular care, orthopedics and cancer care.

-The Malcolm Randall Veterans Affairs Medical Center serves veterans from the panhandle to Jacksonville and from southern Georgia and to just north of Orlando.
+The Malcom Randall Veterans Affairs Medical Center serves veterans from the Panhandle to Jacksonville and from southern Georgia and to just north of Orlando.
 It is one of the busiest VA medical centers in the country.
 The VA’s presence in Greater Gainesville includes 30 locations for clinics and offices.
 The Honors Center, located in East Gainesville, provides services for homeless veterans, including job and life skills training.